slopezpereyra/slopezpereyra.github.io/_posts/2025-10-08-ForbiddenFruit.md

 illumination.
 But why should it be the source of truthfulness?

 Classical commentary on the book of Genesis is not illuminating on this point.
-For instance, Philo of Alexandria, whose work *Quaestiones et solutiones in Genesim* I read with devotion in my early twenties, speaks thus on questions 15:
+For instance, Philo of Alexandria, in *Quaestiones et solutiones in Genesim*, speaks thus on question 20:

 > Why does (God) say, when He commands (Adam) to eat of every
 >tree which is in Paradise, ‘“‘Eat” in the singular number; but, when He forbids